 Evidence-based recommendation Grade Patients referred for liver resection should be counselled about the potential complications associated with liver resection in comparison with non-curative treatments.
 D

-Where possible, patients should receive adjuvant therapy following liver resection, so as to reduce the likelihood of further local or systemic recurrences.
+Patients at higher risk of recurrence should receive adjuvant therapy following liver resection, so as to reduce the likelihood of further local or systemic recurrences.